Breeding Location:

 Range and Habitat

-Surfbird: Breeds in rocky mountain tundra throughout Alaska and the Yukon Territory.
-Found on rocky shores along most of the Pacific coast, from southeastern Alaska to Tierra del Fuego in southern Chile, outside of breeding season.
+Surfbird: This species breeds in rocky mountain tundra habitats throughout much of Alaska and the western Yukon Territory.
+Outside of its breeding season, it can be found on rocky shores along most of the Pacific coast, from southeastern Alaska and British Columbia south to Tierra del Fuego in southern Chile.

 Breeding and Nesting